 Jean-François Dubos, who joined Compagnie Générale des Eaux, the predecessor of Vivendi, in 1991, was appointed Chairman of the Management Board on June 28.
 He replaced Jean-Bernard Lévy who stepped down following a divergence of views on the strategic development of the group.

-Two major transactions announced in 2011 were closed in September.
+Two major transactions were closed in September 2012.
 On September 28, Vivendi and Universal Music Group announced that they had completed the acquisition of EMI Recorded Music.
 The day before, Canal+ Group completed the acquisition of the Direct 8 and Direct Star free-to-air channels owned by the Bolloré group in exchange for Vivendi shares; on October 16, the Bolloré group indicated that it owned 5,01% of Vivendi’s share capital.
-Also in September, the transaction between Canal+ Group, ITI and TVN was granted full consent by the Polish Office of Competition and Consumer Protection.
+Also in September, the transaction between Canal+ Group, ITI and TVN was granted full consent by the Polish Office of Competition and Consumer Protection; the closing took place on November 30.